Public Gardens

 In 2020, Neil Cummins teacher Dana Swisher took over management of the garden.
 In 2022 she and her students, along some other garden volunteers, created a monarch way station planted with native milkweed and nectar plants.

 The project expanded again in 2023, when Swisher and the fifth grade Girl Scout troop at Neil Cummins replanted a long neglected planter with pollinator-friendly plants, most of them native.
+The PTO has now taken over maintenance of the garden.

-Other school gardens have been supported by a program called Bringing Nature to School.
+A number of Marin school gardens have been supported by a program called Bringing Nature to School.
 Established in 2020 by Audrey Fusco of SPAWN and Charlotte Torgovitsky, founder of Home Ground Habitats Nursery, the program provides schools with plants and other supplies, helps design garden spaces, and works with students and teachers to plant the garden.
 This program has assisted with habitat gardens at Neil Cummins, Glenwood Elementary (San Rafael), Bolinas-Stinson School (Bolinas), Lagunitas School (San Geronimo), Bayside Martin Luther King Academy (Sausalito), and Marin Academy (San Rafael).

 Charlotte Torgovitsky and Audrey Fusco